Your Cart

 Is frothy discharge normal?

 The short answer is no. Healthy vaginal discharge exists in a spectrum, so what is normal for you will probably be different from what’s normal for your friend, sister, partner, etc. After all, no two vaginal microbiomes are the same, so “normal” vaginal discharge can look different from person to person.
 Having said that, healthy vaginal discharge shouldn’t be frothy.
-Normal discharge should look clear or white and have a creamy, milky, or stretchy consistency.
+Normal vaginal discharge should look clear or white and have a creamy, milky, or stretchy consistency.

 If you’re not on a form of hormonal birth control, the look and smell of your vaginal discharge changes throughout the month in response to the normal hormonal fluctuations of the menstrual cycle.
-Tracking your discharge and getting accustomed to what “normal” looks for your body can help you spot something wrong.
+Tracking your vaginal discharge and getting accustomed to what “normal” looks for your body can help you spot something wrong.
 In general, some warning signs to look out for are:

 • A drastic change in color or consistency that is unusual for you.

 • A sudden bad smell.
-Note: it’s normal for discharge to have a mild smell, but you shouldn’t ignore a really noticeable or foul odor.
+Note: it’s normal for vaginal discharge to have a mild smell, but you shouldn’t ignore a really noticeable or foul odor.

 • Other symptoms, such as a burning sensation, vaginal irritation.